Tea & Talk and Lunch & Learn programs are cosponsored by Buffalo Valley Lutheran Village. Membership is not required to attend.

 Members-Only Seminar (special benefit for BILL members)

+Membership was required to attend this September seminar.
 "Interpreting the Visual Arts: A Seminar" with James Turnure, Kress Professor Emeritus, Bucknell University.

 Jim is a graduate of Princeton University in art history and archaeology.
 He has taught at Cornell and Bucknell, and has also served as acting director of the Samek Art Museum.
 Aristotle remarked that “art is something both entertaining and edifying.”
 Still, viewers of art are often not truly aware of what they see, what underlying meanings may be present, what the effects of expression are, or what the aims of the artist were.